Google Translate Disclaimer

 Pillars for Life: Saskatchewan’s Suicide Prevention Plan

-The Government of Saskatchewan is committed to addressing the high rates of suicide in the province.
+The Government of Saskatchewan is committed to addressing the rates of suicide in the province.
 Pillars for Life: The Saskatchewan Suicide Prevention Plan was created to guide suicide prevention initiatives and activities specific to the cultural and social landscape of Saskatchewan.

 Background